Application for, or modification of, a business permit

 As a rule, you must apply for a business permit if you wish to engage in the following professional activities, either as a self-employed person or as a company:

-The holder of a business permit must notify certain changes (for example: change of the managing director's usual place of residence, change of place of business, etc.) to the General Directorate for Small and Medium-Sized Enterprises (see 'Mandatory notifications').
+The holder of a business permit must notify certain changes (for example: change of the managing director's usual place of residence, change of place of business, etc.) to the General Directorate for SME, Craft and Retail (see 'Mandatory notifications' below).

 You can find the number of a company's business permit or check whether the company has a business permit by using the 'Search business permits' tool available on our website.